1. The respiratory system safeguards effective gas exchange

-The levels of oxygen in the blood reflect the amount being carried by the red blood cells and an indicator of how well our respiratory system is ensuring proper gas exchange.
+The levels of oxygen in the blood reflect the amount being carried by the red blood cells and are an indicator of how well our respiratory system is ensuring proper gas exchange.
 Our bodies have specific mechanisms that maintain the adequate concentrations of gases and substances needed for everyday life.

 The respiratory system safeguards effective gas exchange